-Report on Turnkey Osiris Particle Results at the Southampton Hotel, Weighbridge May 2002 - January 2003
+Report on Turnkey Osiris Particle Results at the Southampton Hotel, Weighbridge for 2003

-Executive Summary
+Executive Summary:

 The Health Protection Department have monitored air quality since 1994.
 This initial monitoring involved nitrogen dioxide (NO2), volatile organic compounds (VOCs) and sulphur dioxide (SO2).
-However, in 2002 further equipment was acquired which allowed particulate measurement (PM{10}).
-Particulates include dust and smoke and have a well documented respiratory effect on human health.
+However, in 2002 further equipment was acquired which allowed particles measurement (PM{10}).
+Particles include dust and smoke and have a well documented respiratory effect on human health.

-Results for the period 4th May, 2002 to the 7th January, 2003 measured at the Weighbridge exceeded the EC and UK Air Quality objective by 20 times.
-These objectives should be complied with by 2010 in the UK and allow 7 exceedances per calendar year.
+Results for the period of 8 months in 2003 measured at the Weighbridge exceeded the EC and UK Air Quality objectives by 20 times.
+These objectives should be complied with by 2010 in the UK and allow only 7 exceedances per calendar year.